-considers "practices of apartheid and other inhuman and degrading practices involving outrages upon personal dignity, based on racial discrimination" among those grave breaches of the law of armed conflict that belligerents must criminalize and prosecute as war crimes.
-Accordingly, after 1977, international humanitarian law, the main legal framework governing situations of armed conflicts, addresses apartheid in the context of an international armed conflict, even if apartheid did not end up in the list of war crimes embodied in the Statute of the International Criminal Court.
-Notably, both domestic legislation and military manuals criminalise apartheid as a war crime in international armed conflicts.
+international humanitarian law, the main legal framework governing situations of armed conflicts, addresses apartheid in the context of an international armed conflict, even if apartheid did not end up in the list of war crimes embodied in the Statute of the International Criminal Court.
+Notably, both domestic legislation and military manuals criminalise apartheid as a war crime in international armed conflicts.66

 Furthermore, apartheid is a crime against humanity.
-The first treaty that considers apartheid a crime against humanity is the 1968 Convention on the Non-Applicability of Statutory Limitations to War Crimes and Crimes Against Humanity, which mentions apartheid in Article I. Additionally, Article I(1) of the Apartheid Convention unequivocally states that '[t]he States Parties to the present Convention declare that apartheid is a crime against humanity', whereas Article I(2) adds that '[t]he States Parties to the present Convention declare criminal those organizations, institutions and individuals committing the crime of apartheid.'
-Moreover, not only are states bound by obligations of domestic criminalisation in relation to apartheid pursuant to the Apartheid Convention, but also this crime is autonomously punished by Article 7(1)(j) of the Statute of the International Criminal Court as a crime
+The first treaty that considers apartheid a crime against humanity is the 1968 Convention on the Non-Applicability of Statutory Limitations to War Crimes and Crimes Against Humanity, which mentions apartheid in Article I.67 Additionally, Article I(1) of the Apartheid Convention unequivocally states that '[t]he States Parties to the present Convention declare that apartheid is a crime against humanity', whereas Article I(2) adds that '[t]he States Parties to the present Convention declare criminal those organizations, institutions and individuals committing the crime of apartheid.'
+Moreover, not only are states bound by obligations of domestic criminalisation68 in relation to apartheid pursuant to the Apartheid Convention,69 but also this crime is autonomously punished by Article 7(1)(j) of the Statute of the International Criminal Court as a crime against humanity.
+70 Under the Statute of the International Criminal Court. crimes against humanity can be committed both in peacetime and during armed conflict.71 This is in line with the position recently expressed by the International Law Commission in its 2019 Draft Articles on Prevention and Punishment of Crimes Against Humanity, according to which crimes against humanity, including apartheid, should be punished during armed conflict.72 This conclusion resonates the texts of the aforementioned Genocide Convention and the Convention of Enforced Disappearances, which criminalise the respective crimes

-- 65 See Article 85(4)(c) of the API. - See Henckaerts, Jean-Marie and Doswald-Beck, Louise (eds.), Customary International Humanitarian Law, vol. II, Cambridge, International Committee of the Red Cross / Cambridge University Press, 2005, pp. 2054-2058. - 754 U.N.T.S. p.
-73. - On this notion, see Longobardo, Marco, "The Italian Legislature and International and EU Obligations of Domestic Criminalisation", International Criminal Law Review, Leiden, vol. 21, num.
-4, 2021, pp. 623-640, https://doi.org/10.1163/15718123-bja10051 - According to Article IV of the Apartheid Convention, 'The States Parties to the present Convention undertake: (a) To adopt any legislative or other measures necessary to suppress as well as to prevent any encouragement of the crime of apartheid and similar segregationist policies or their manifestations and to punish persons guilty of that crime; (b) To adopt legislative, judicial and administrative measures to prosecute, bring to trial and punish in accordance with their jurisdiction persons responsible for, or accused of, the acts defined in article II of the present Convention, whether or not such persons reside in the territory of the State in which the acts are committed or are nationals of that State or of some other State or are stateless persons'.
+66 See Henckaerts, Jean-Marie and Doswald-Beck, Louise (eds.), Customary International Humanitarian Law, vol. II, Cambridge, International Committee of the Red Cross / Cambridge University Press, 2005, pp. 2054-

+67 754 U.N.T.S. p.
+73. 68 On this notion, see Longobardo, Marco, "The Italian Legislature and International and EU Obligations of Domestic Criminalisation", International Criminal Law Review, Leiden, vol. 21, 2021, pp. 623-632.

+69 According to Article IV of the Apartheid Convention, 'The States Parties to the present Convention undertake: (a) To adopt any legislative or other measures necessary to suppress as well as to prevent any encouragement of the crime of apartheid and similar segregationist policies or their manifestations and to punish persons guilty of that crime; (b) To adopt legislative, judicial and administrative measures to prosecute, bring to trial and punish in accordance with their jurisdiction persons responsible for, or accused of, the acts defined in article II of the present Convention, whether or not such persons reside in the territory of the State in which the acts are committed or are nationals of that State or of some other State or are stateless persons,' 70 2187 U.N.T.S. p.
+3.